Embracing the Unknown: From the House to The HUS

 There tons and tons of articles on how and why do business with Iran along with a handful of analysis.
 I also have done my share by writing 7 Things You Need to Know Before Doing Business in IRAN last year.
 The root of all these uncertainties is unknown, yet it seems to be highly relevant to Iran’s sanctions.
 After Iran’s revolution in 1978, for almost 40 years, Iran has been under various economic sanctions.
-They were never truly lifted but in July 2015 by signing the JCPOA between Iran, the P5+1, and the European Union, they gave Iranians a false hope that the sanctions are going to be lifted.
+They were never indeed lifted, but

 On May 8, Trump formally announced the United States withdrawal from the JCPOA and signed a presidential memorandum to “begin reinstating nuclear sanctions” that were lifted pursuant to the JCPOA.
 President Trump also intimated that further, new sanctions were possible, asserting that the United States “will be instituting the highest level of economic sanction” and that “any nation that helps Iran in its quest for nuclear weapons could also be strongly sanctioned by the United States.”

 All this brought the country a lot of economic uncertainty.
-The Iranian Rial devaluated to almost 60% and business owners are so uncertain that they don’t know the price of the products they are selling.
-For instance, when I wanted to renew my MacBook I went to a local store and asked for a price.
-The shopkeeper had to make at least 10 calls to give me the price for the day because the price for the same product might have been different the day after.
+The Iranian Rial devaluated to almost 60%, and business owners are so uncertain that they don’t know the price of the products they are selling.
+For instance, when I wanted to renew my MacBook, I went to a local store and asked for a price.
+The shopkeeper had to make at least ten calls to give me the price for the day because the price for the same product might have been different the day after.

 So how do we (as entrepreneurs) cope with this level of uncertainty?
-It’s an approach that I have learned from “The Game Theory”.
-In game theory, there are Finite and Infinite games.
-I described the whole concept along with a strategy matrix on my article “Understanding The Games We Play – Strategic Mindset“.
+It’s an approach that I have learned from “The Game Theory.”
+In-game theory, there are Finite and Infinite Games.
+I described the whole concept along with a strategy matrix in my article “Understanding The Games We Play – Strategic Mindset.”
 In a nutshell, Iranians who wait for the sanctions to be lifted are like Finite players who are playing an Infinite game.

 In a nutshell, Iranians who wait for the sanctions to be lifted are like Finite players who are playing an Infinite game.
 They are waiting for something to change while the game continues with politicians announcing date after date.
-It basically like a hamster wheel.
-If the hamster knows that it’s a wheel, he uses it as a treadmill, otherwise, he always runs to reach the end, where there is no end.
+It likes a hamster wheel.
+If the hamster knows that it’s a wheel, he uses it as a treadmill.
+Otherwise, he always runs to reach the end, where there is no end.